NBC Reportedly Orders Blake Shelton And Gwen Stefani To Turn Up ‘The Voice’ PDA

 Of course, we hope the interaction was all in good fun.
 But with the competition heating up on The Voice, a source told Radar Online that Shelton and Stefani are starting to fight off camera.
 The insider claims that the couple has gotten extremely competitive behind the scenes and stopped giving each other advice.
 Their arguing has even started affecting their romance.

 “They have been arguing a lot backstage when the cameras are not rolling,” the insider noted.

 “Blake and Gwen are not calling each other cutesy names like they used to and they are not acting all lovey-dovey like they have been in the past!”

 That, of course, will all change if producers get their wish.
 Stefani and Shelton haven’t commented on the PDA rumors, though they recently flirted with each other in a video Stefani uploaded on social media.
-People reports that Stefani shot a behind-the-scenes clip during a break that feature Shelton taking a nap in his trailer. (below)
+People reports that Stefani shot a behind-the-scenes clip during a break that features Shelton taking a nap in his trailer. (below)

 Stefani busted in on Shelton while he lying on his couch in between takes.
 The country crooner told Stefani that he was just researching the contestants on his team.
 He added that he was simply “closing his eyes” and envisioning what the future holds.